NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/Events/index.md

 **Guidelines for use:**
--	Used when changing fileformat, not to document compression as part of storage optimization (see eventType “compression”).
+-	Used when changing fileformat, not to document compression as part of storage optimization.
+See also eventType “compression”.
 -	Migration events should always create a new object.
 This term is narrower than the OAIS definition.